ndau/genesis/README.md

 ## initialize accounts

-Because this step is more complicated than the others, it is written as an ETL process using the [`ratchet` framework](https://github.com/dailyburn/ratchet/).

 - extract data from the interim spreadsheet
 - transform it appropriately
 - load it into a noms database appropriately.